Taylor again stars at plate, Royals beat Rangers 11-4

 TRAINER’S ROOM

-Royals 3B Hunter Dozier was out of the lineup with swelling in his right thumb.
+Royals: 3B Hunter Dozier was out of the lineup with swelling in his right thumb.
 He left Thursday’s game with a contusion apparently hurt on a swing.
-Manager Mike Matheny said Dozier is day-to-day.
+Matheny said Dozier is day to day.

 UP NEXT

-The Rangers will send RHP Jordan Lyles to the mound Sunday.
-He finished 2020 1-6 with a 7.02 ERA.
-He allowed the most runs in MLB in 2020.
+The Rangers will send right-hander Jordan Lyles to the mound Sunday.
+He went 1-6 with a 7.02 ERA last year.

-Royals RHP Brady Singer will try to build on an impressive debut season.
-He went 4-5 with a 4.05 ERA in 2020, but he won three of his last four starts, including allowing just one hit over eight innings in a late-season start against Cleveland.
+Royals right-hander Brady Singer is looking to build on an impressive debut season.
+He went 4-5 with a 4.05 ERA in 2020, but he won three of his last four starts.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports